sinemozturk/simple-resume-with-Static-website-hosting/README.md

 - Go to Buckets

-- Create a bucket named with your domain name "www.yourdomainname.com"
+- Create a bucket named with your domain name "www.your domain name.com"

 - You can select the region, I used "us-east-1"